Last updated Oct. 18, 2017.

-Dyskinetic Cerebral Palsy (also known as athetoid/athetosis or extrapyramidal CP) is characterized by abnormal, involuntary movements of the arms, legs, face and trunk.
+Dyskinetic cerebral palsy (also known as athetoid/athetosis or extrapyramidal CP) is characterized by abnormal, involuntary movements of the arms, legs, face and trunk.
 According to the Centers for Disease Control and Prevention (CDC), each year in the U.S., approximately 11,500 people are diagnosed with cerebral palsy (CP), and of those, 7–15% have the subtype dyskinetic CP.
 It is the predominant form of CP seen in full-term infants and is most commonly associated with birth asphyxia.
 While the underlying brain disorder is not progressive, disability may worsen with age.

-Signs of Dyskinetic Cerebral Palsy
+Dyskinetic Cerebral Palsy Symptoms

 Dyskinesia refers to fluctuating tone, leading to frequent involuntary (not under conscious control) movements, which are especially evident with movement or stress.
 Infants tend to be hypotonic (floppy) and lethargic.